 Aluminium Power Catamarans have long appealed to both partners.
 Aluminium combines strength and light weight bringing increased grounding safety and “beach-ability”.
-Power catamarans are synonymous with stability, both under way, at speed, as well as at anchor, fuel efficiency, and serious volume both above and below the sole.
+Power catamarans are synonymous with stability, both under way at speed, as well as at anchor; fuel efficiency; and serious volume both above and below the sole.

-The OceanCat story began in 2005 when Peter Moran commissioned New Zealander, Roger Hill to design a 10.4 meter, aluminium planing power catamaran for his personal use.
+The OceanCat story began in 2005 when Peter Moran commissioned New Zealander, Roger Hill to design a 10.4 metre, aluminium planing power catamaran for his personal use.
 Peter McIntyre lead the construction team and produced a magnificent eye-catching, fully fared power catamaran that performed above its design expectations.
 The superb design aesthetics of the original Oceancat 34 are clearly on display in the new range of OceanCats: the Weekender 26, Offshore 26, DeepSea 26.
 Peter Moran and Roger Hill commenced a friendship that continues strongly today, despite the obvious Rugby differences.

 Of course, there was only one designer capable and trusted enough to design their concept boat: Roger Hill.
 So, within a month of committing to the project, the two Peters headed across the Tasman and Roger Hill was commissioned to design two models of the concept power catamaran.

-The brief was specific.
-Design a “bulletproof”, yet very efficient planing hull, that delivered the smoothest ride possible with a 660litre fuel capacity to give more than a 300 nautical mile offshore range.
+The brief was specific: design a “bulletproof”, yet very efficient planing hull that delivered the smoothest ride possible with a 660 litre fuel capacity to give more than a 300 nautical mile offshore range.
 The boat would have to be capable of cruising the Australian Coast with ease.

 Two models were commissioned.
-The first model, the ‘Weekender’ 26 is designed for comfortable day and extended overnight use, featuring;
+The first model, the ‘Weekender’ 26 is designed for comfortable day and extended overnight use, featuring:

-A Queen sized enclosed bunk berth.
+A queen-sized enclosed bunk berth.

 A private fully enclosed shower / toilet.

-A Galley complete with upright refrigeration and Induction cooktop.
+A galley complete with upright refrigeration and Induction cooktop.